 If you have been asked to attend a hearing by the Inquiry, please do let us know if you have any disabilities or additional needs.
 This could be a physical or mental health issue, a learning disability or neurodiversity or another condition that may prevent you from participating fully.
 We will work with you as best we can to ensure that reasonable adjustments are made.

-The Inquiry will create a collection of witness statements and documents which are relevant to the April hearings.
-These will be made available to Core Participants and their legal representatives at least 4 weeks before the start of the hearing.
+The Inquiry will create a collection of witness statements which are relevant to the July Hearing.
+These will be made available to Core Participants and their legal representatives during the week beginning 9 June 2025.

 Statutory inquiries have a process around questions which may be asked of a witness at a hearing.